- Automatic VoIP features

+Automatic VoIP features

-You may own a router that is not listed in our buying guide as recommended or adjustable to work with Telebroad’s PBX solutions.
-While we can only guarantee optimal performance with the routers we mentioned, you may still want to try and use your existing equipment first.
-The following are general guidelines for adjustments you can try to implement to facilitate compatibility with Telebroad’s PBX solutions.
+  You may own a router that is not listed in our buying guide as recommended or

+  adjustable to work with Telebroad’s telephony solutions.
+While we can only

+  guarantee optimal performance with the routers we mentioned, you may still want

+  to try and use your existing equipment first.
+The following are general

+  guidelines for adjustments you can try to implement to facilitate compatibility

+  with Telebroad’s telephony solutions.

-You are advised to seek additional specific information for your situation in regard to each guideline and handle any adjustments after consulting your Internet Service Provider, network administrator, and a network security expert where applicable.
+  You are advised to seek additional specific information for your situation in

+  regard to each guideline and handle any adjustments after consulting your

+  Internet Service Provider, network administrator, and a network security expert

+  where applicable.

   Automatic VoIP features